Early planning 1907-1909

-Wright came to Mason City and the project took on life.
+Wright came to Mason City in about 1906 or 07 and the project took on life.
 With its unique three-part design, the City National Bank and Park Inn Hotel began to take shape.
 In 1909, however, Wright’s scandalous elopement to Europe with the wife of a former client left the rest of the construction management to his Oak Park associate William Drummond.
 Fortunately, Drummond was able to see the building completed according to Wright’s original design and it opened to the public in 1910.

 Both the hotel and the bank generated strong local acclaim, praising the addition to the downtown scene, the design, and the amenities afforded.
 However, no one could have imagined how quickly change would impact the building as they celebrated Mason City’s growth.